BASLER TURBO CONVERSIONS

 What purpose does each instrument serve?

-Secondly, we use a magnetometer to measure Earth's magnetic field strength.
-Small disturbances in this field are caused by the varying magnetic properties of different rock types.
-Thirdly, we use the ice radar to measure the thickness of the ice and therefore how deep the surface of the continental bedrock is.
 By combining these three sources of information to determine the topography of Antarctica's bedrock with information from nunataks and scattered mountain peaks (where the rock peeks out of the ice), we can interpret the geological history of this part of Antarctica.
-The three techniques complement one another quite nicely in terms of our scientific goals; they also don't interfere with one another, so they can be done simultaneously. |
+The three techniques complement one another quite nicely in terms of our scientific goals; they also don't interfere with one another, so they can be done simultaneously.

 What exactly about the geological history in this part of Antarctica are you interested in knowing?